 - Multi-dimensional scalability: Unlike the rigid hardware solution, with a vCMTS you can scale along the dimension that needs it, without having to scale the entire system.

-- Agility in addressing scale up and out architectures: A virtualized cable access solution allows both centralized as de-centralized deployments using remote PHY.
-It also is the foundation for FMA (flexible Mac Architecture), especially when using a cloud-native software architecture.
-It provides consistent architectural components for many different use cases within FMA.
+- Agility in addressing scale up and out architectures: A virtualized cable access solution allows both centralized as de-centralized deployments using Remote PHY.

 Changing the way we operate and manage cable access

-A virtualized cable access solution sets the stage for a new shift in paradigm as to how cable operators operate and manage cable access networks.
+A virtualized cable access solution sets the stage for a new shift in paradigm regarding how cable operators operate and manage cable access networks.
 Virtualization allows you to evolve and grow by leveraging new business models that have revolutionized the industry for the better.
-Continuous Integration and Development (CI/CD) processes will drive deployments and improvements, which means that the partnership between the cable access operator and the vendor will become even more important.
+Continuous Integration and Development (CI/CD) processes will drive deployments and improvements, which means that the partnership between the cable access operator and the service partner will become even more important.
 As the technology evolves, so do the expectations of service, support, and quality.

 Big data is coming to cable access networks.
-Harmonic developed the CableOS solution to provide the level of interconnectivity and data-driven design to provide significant value to your everyday operations.
-Turning the raw data into detailed analytics with easy-to-read reports will bring a new meaning to pro-active network maintenance and management.
-AI-based solutions like CableOS create a dynamic network that allows you to pro-actively respond to broadband subscribers' needs and network events reducing and avoiding network downtime.
+Harmonic developed the cOS platform solution to provide the level of interconnectivity and data-driven design needed to create significant value for your everyday operations.
+Turning the raw data into detailed analytics with easy-to-read reports will bring a new meaning to proactive network maintenance and management.
+The AI-based cOS platform solution creates a dynamic network that allows you to proactively respond to broadband subscribers' needs and network events reducing and avoiding network downtime.
 Your subscribers will never know an event that occurred, which greatly improves your customers' broadband experience.

 Virtualization is your first step to the next generation of broadband networks.
 You can run greener more efficient operations, enjoy simpler management, and provide higher quality experiences for your broadband service customers.
 Harmonic is leading the industry for virtualized vCMTS and end-to-end remote PHY deployments and are field-proven experts in distributed access architectures.
 Our unrivaled support and services teams work side-by-side with operators of all sizes, everywhere in the world, and around the clock to empower cost-effective, and simply smarter broadband delivery.
 We are here to answer your questions and to provide support.
 Let us know how we can help.